-Despite some recent weakening for the count of open construction sector jobs, there will be an upswing for housing production in 2024, increasing the demand for construction labor.
+However, the demand for residential labor will soften temporarily as the number of homes under construction declines in 2023 due to higher interest rates and weakened demand for housing.
+This downturn will then be followed by an upswing for housing production in 2024, increasing the demand for construction labor.
 Skilled construction workers will be needed to reduce the nation's housing deficit during the second part of this decade, a shortfall NAHB estimates to total 1.5 million homes.1